When I'm Good and Ready: Chart performance

 In UK, "When I'm Good and Ready" debuted at number 22 on the chart edition ending March 20, 1993, reached number five three weeks later, a position it held for three consecutive weeks, and fell off the chart after 13 weeks.
 On the UK year-end chart for 1993, it ranked at number 40, and was a top-ten hit in UK clubs.
 It was also a top-ten hit in Ireland, peaking at number six, with eight weeks of charting.
 In other European territories, the single was less successful, rising to number 17 in Austria, and barely made the top 50 in Germany where it culminated at number 46 and charted for ten weeks.
 On the Pan-European Hot 100 Singles chart compiled by Music & Media, it peaked at number 21 in its sixth week, in May 1993.
-Outside Europe, it stalled under the top 200 in Australia.
+Outside Europe, it became a top-30 hit in Israel, peaking at number 27, and stalled under the top 200 in Australia.
 In 1997, a remixed version charted in UK, reaching number 66.